MozaS0rina/DeezerApp_AndroidNative/README.md

 # DeezerApp_AndroidNative

 DeezerApp is a native Android application built with Kotlin that allows users to explore and enjoy music from the Deezer API.
 The application features a range of functionalities, from viewing music genres and artists to listening to favorite tracks and managing application settings.
+The project is in the master branch.

 Features